 5) Counter scholarly testimonies are not plausible, as they have to reject the established background information.

 In light of the above, the testimonial transmission concerning the inimitability of the Qur’an would be the most rational to adopt.
 This does not mean there is a complete consensus on the issue, or that all scholarship asserts that the Qur’an is unchallenged.
 There are some (albeit in the minority) scholarly opinions that contend against the Qur’an’s inimitability.
 If valid testimony does not require unanimity, why would someone accept one testimonial transmission over another?

-The testimony concerning the Qur’an’s inimitability is more reasonable, due to the fact that it rests on strong background knowledge.
+The testimony affirming the Qur’an’s inimitability is more reasonable, because it rests on strong background knowledge.
 This knowledge has been discussed in premises 1, 2 and 3.
-They highlight the fact that the Qur’an presents a literary and linguistic challenge to humanity.
-The 7th century Arabs were best placed to challenge the Qur’an, yet these linguistic masters failed to meet this challenge.
+In summary, the Qur’an presents a literary and linguistic challenge to humanity and the 7th century Arabs, who were best placed to challenge the Qur’an, failed to meet this challenge.

 The Qur’anic linguistic feature that Nӧldeke refers to is actually the effective rhetorical device known as iltifaat or grammatical shifts.
 This literary device enhances the text’s literary expression and it is an accepted, well-researched part of Arabic rhetoric.
 One can find references to it in the books of Arabic rhetoric by Al-Athir, Suyuti and Zarkashi.